Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

-Voters went to the polls Sunday to choose a new president of Colombia in a divisive election that is likely to weigh heavily on the future of the government’s fragile peace deal with the former rebel movement FARC.
+Colombians voted Sunday to choose a new president in a divisive election that is likely to weigh heavily on the future of the government’s fragile peace deal with the former rebel movement FARC.

+Polling closed on schedule at 4:00 pm (2100 GMT) after eight hours of “totally normal” voting, said electoral authority chairman Juan Carlos Galindo.
+Bogota and other major cities reported a high turnout in a country where voter abstention is traditionally around 50 percent.

 “So far not a single voting station has had to be moved for security reasons,” he said in a televised speech.
 “It’s been many decades since that has happened.
 In other words, these elections are going to be the most secure, the calmest.”